VisualMQ/VisualMQ/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+### Usage Prerequisites

+Usage of VisualMQ requires a valid set of queue manager details.
+For this valid IBM Cloud details are required.
+For this we recommend observing the [official tutorial](https://www.ibm.com/cloud/garage/dte/tutorial/tutorial-mq-ibm-cloud) the first two steps "Creating MQ Services On IBM Cloud" and "Creating A Queue Manager On IBM Cloud" to create one or more queue managers.
+For each of these queue managers the following credentials will be necessary:
+- API KEY
+- Username
+- Host URL
+- Queue Manager Name

+The tips under the tutorial's section "Administering MQ Using MQ Console" give partial instruction on how to retrieve these.

+### Installation

 VisualMQ is available in a multitude of ways for usage purposes or development.

 #### Binaries